Kindly reproduced from a magazine interview with Nick Fewings

 The data is extremely powerful in highlighting both what is working well in a team and what is causing them a challenge.
 The team own their results and are therefore more likely to take action to overcome their challenges.
 Re-running the questionnaire multiple times enables the team to track whether their performance, as a team is becoming more effective.
 Uplifts of 15% in Team Engagement are not uncommon over a 6-month period.

-LEADERS AND TEAMS NEED TO FOCUS MORE ON THE WHO AND HOW
+LEADERS NEED TO FOCUS MORE ON THE WHO AND HOW

-I believe that leaders and teams should be spending about 50% of their time on setting the strategy, goals and direction of the team and 50% on the WHO and the HOW of teamwork, in order to achieve the goals that have been set.
+I believe that leaders should be spending about 20% of their time on setting the strategy and goals of their team and 80% on the WHO and the HOW of teamwork, in order to achieve the goals that have been set.

-I have found that a lot of leaders and teams are spending the majority of their time focussing on task-related activities, due to the focus on “bottom-liners” and also the fact that they don’t have the tools to measure either the WHO or the HOW of team performance.
+I have found that a lot of leaders are doing exactly the opposite, due to the focus on “bottom-liners” and also the fact that they don’t have the tools to measure either the WHO or the HOW of team performance.

 WHAT ARE THE BIG DATA TRENDS FROM TEAM DYNAMICS©?